 Water and the Spirit

 John preaches a fundamental shift in the current pathway of Judaism—you no longer need a priest or the synagogue as such, nor one sect or another, you need only come to God and be baptized and engage a spirit-led repentance.
-The baptism symbolizes a changed nature, not that you will do everything perfectly well or will never sin.
-Thus, repentance entails a change in thinking.
-Essentially, the new thinking comes from this changed nature— you are cleansed, you are forgiven, maintain repentance, and stay on the pathway, simply put.
+The baptism symbolizes a changed nature, and does not mean that you will do everything perfectly well or will never sin.
+However, the changed nature will entail a change in thinking.
+Essentially, the new thinking comes from this changed nature.
 Jesus will later describe this process to Nicodemus as ‘born-again’, intended to awaken the spirit within if even a little, so the awakening may continue.

 The shift in teaching now completely swings from the legalistic view.
 The person no longer identifies with the law, which in those days required detailed adherence, but the soul is now identified with the changed nature, sometimes referred to as spiritual nature.
 The one is an attribution to the law, the other is an attribution to the spirit of God directly, or spirit within,* and that you carry God with you at all times.
 John initiates a type of born-again experience, even though portrayed symbolically through water purification.